azizjalelb/icmdocs/enghub/ACE_DRI/FindNodeLevelChanges.md

     ![alt text](media/ACE_01_h.png)

 4. The dashboard will automatically start filtering once you input your data.
 Once the data loads, navigate to the *Changes on Walmart Nodes* table and find the changes that occurred around the incident start time.
-When you find the change, expand it to reveal additional details
+When you find the change, expand it to reveal additional details.

     ![alt text](media/ACE_01_i.png)